redpesk-samples/signal-composer-plugins-demo-n2k/docs/4-Usage.md

 ## Execution

-Add the redpesk® repository to your package manager.
+Add the redpesk repository to your package manager.
 Here is the url for Redpesk and Fedora:
 `download.redpesk.bzh`
 Then install the demo-n2k plugin: